guettli/programming-guidelines/README.md

 Good news: the open source libraries are getting better and better.
 Today wrappers get used less often.

+There are still some places where toilet paper wrappers need to coded again and again.
+For example JSON does not support datetime, timedelta and binary data.
+See [Let's fix JS](https://github.com/guettli/lets-fix-js).
+Speak to the upstream, to whoever is responsible for this, even if you think they are way too big, and you way too small.

 ### Avoid GPL